Skip to main content

 HE WAS EXPELLED FROM HIS SEE

-This revolution affected St Lambert.
+This revolution affected Saint Lambert.
 He was expelled from his see, in which was placed one Faramond.
 Our saint retired to the monastery of Stavelo, with only two of his domestics; and, during the seven years that he continued there, he obeyed the rule as strictly as the youngest novice could have done.

 Whilst St Lambert enjoyed the tranquillity of holy retirement, he wept to see the greater part of the churches of France laid waste.